near/core-contracts/staking-pool/README.md

 ## Staking pool implementation details

 For secure operation of the staking pool, the contract should not have any access keys.
+Otherwise the contract account may issue a transaction that can violate the contract guarantees.

 After users deposit tokens to the contract, they can stake some or all of them to receive "stake" shares.
 The price of a "stake" share can be defined as the total amount of staked tokens divided by the the total amount of "stake" shares.